activcam/ActivMotion/README.md

-### This is an ESP8266 based alarm system, controlled by ActivCam app.
+### This is an ESP8266 based alarm system, controlled by ActivCam.